jtbradt/jtbradt.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
+subtitle1: Assistant Professor
+subtitle2: McCombs School of Business
-subtitle: Assistant Professor, <a href='https://www.mccombs.utexas.edu/'>McCombs School of Business</a>, The University of Texas at Austin
+subtitle3: The University of Texas at Austin

 profile:
   align: right